 Step #3: Run your slide show and resize it

-Once you are set up to Browsed by an individual (window, simply run your slideshow and resize your window(s) to fit your screen).
+Once you've selected the Browsed by an individual (window) option, simply run your slideshow (F5 on your keyboard) and resize your window(s) to fit your screen.

-You'll want to do this for each of your PowerPoint presentations you want to run at the same time in Slideshow mode.
+You will need to do this for each of the PowerPoint presentations you want to present at the same time.

 Note: Keep in mind that when presenting multiple PowerPoint presentations at the same time, each presentation needs to be manually advanced just like any normal PowerPoint presentation you are running.

 That means that you will have to click between the two different presentation windows to advance each slideshow.

 To learn your PowerPoint slide show shortcuts, see top shortcuts #8 and #9 in the video below, or click here.

 To learn more PowerPoint keyboard shortcuts like this click here.

 Step #4: Repeat and resize your other presentations

 Repeat this same process for your other PowerPoint presentations and then resize them to fit your screen.